hicommonwealth/edgeware-documentation/docs/quickstart/create-an-account.md

 # Create an Account

-An address is the public part of a Edgeware account.
+An address is the public part of an Edgeware account.
 The private part is the key used to access this address.
-The public and private part together make up a Edgeware account.
-To interact with Edgeware chain create such as creating basic transactions and various operation, you need to have a created Account.
+The public and private part together make up an Edgeware account.
+To interact with Edgeware chain, such as creating basic transactions and various operation, you need to have a created Account.

 There are several ways to generate a Edgeware account: